 The Late Mr. Kofi Annan,

 Former UN Secretary General

 Former First Lady of South Africa, Founder of Graça Machel Trust

 Our Mission Statement

-The ALN initiative aims to stimulate political leadership and engagement set forth by African Development Bank President Dr. Akinwumi A. Adesina, former Ghanaian President Hon.
-John Kufuor, Mr. Kofi Annan (1938-2018), the late former Secretary General of the United Nations and its institutional co-founders by fostering and nurturing the ALN initiative itself.
-It will also amplify ongoing nutrition efforts in Africa at the highest levels.
+The ALN initiative aims to stimulate political leadership and engagement, driven by African Development Bank President Dr. Akinwumi A. Adesina, former Ghanaian President Hon.
+John Kufuor, the late Mr. Kofi Annan (19382018), former Secretary General of the United Nations, and the ALN’s institutional co-founders.

-The African Leaders for Nutrition initiative focuses on two priority areas, namely, broadening evidence by encouraging accountability, and strengthening political engagement and building partnerships:
+The African Leaders for Nutrition initiative focuses on priority areas that strengthen political leadership, broaden evidence and encourage accountability and investments

 Nutrition Facts for Africa

-In 2017, more than one third of stunted children under the age of five lived in Africa.
-The prevalence of stunting in children under the age of five varies by region, with Sub-Saharan Africa showing a higher prevalence (33.9%) in comparison with Northern Africa:
+- In 2017, more than one third of stunted children under the age of five lived in Africa.
+The prevalence of stunting in children under the age of five varies by region.
+Sub-Saharan Africa shows a higher prevalence (33.9%) in comparison with North Africa